Teddarific/AsciiCompressor/README.md

 rose.txt | 46 | 1971 | 1512 | - 23%
 cat.txt | 87 | 5284 | 3074 | - 41%
 data.txt | 85 | 5496 | 3114 | - 43%

+## Optimizations

+As mentioned, some files actually do worse.
+Thus, an optimization that could be made is when the file does worse with RLE compression, is to use another form of compression.
+It's likely that Huffman Encoding or other similar compression algorithms could support at least a little bit of compression.
+Alternatively, an easy way to get around this is to simply use the original file.
+Although this doesn't compress the file at all, it's better than increasing the size of the file.

+Another optimization is that instead of expressing each chain of characters as three bytes, instead represent them in 15 bits.
+The first 7 can be used to represent the count (since 7 bits can be used to represent 0 - 123), and 8 to represent the character.
+This would save 9 bits per encoding string, which can actually add up.